PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 The secure boot chain process is now complete.

-See the [Basic Signing Flow document](basic-signing-flow.md##-a-name-section-2-1-a-2-1-the-generic-tf-a-secure-boot-chain) for a more detailed description of the AArch64 secure boot flow.<!--we determined this wasn't ready for publishing, so I can't link to the doc on the docs site.
-Should we remove the link, or link to GitHub?0-->
+See the [Basic Signing Flow document](basic-signing-flow.md##-a-name-section-2-1-a-2-1-the-generic-tf-a-secure-boot-chain) for a more detailed description of the AArch64 secure boot flow.

 ## <a name="section-2-3"></a> 2.3 Partitioning software components into FIP/FIT images